metagentools/gbintk/paper/paper.md

 ### Tool/processing function

-A user can start the analysis by running the `metacoag` subcommand to bin a metagenomic dataset using the metagenomic binning tool MetaCoAG [@Mallawaarachchi1:2022; @Mallawaarachchi2:2022] and obtain MAGs as shown in \autoref{fig1}.
+A user can start the analysis by running the `metacoag` subcommand to bin a metagenomic dataset using the metagenomic binning tool MetaCoAG [@Mallawaarachchi1:2022; @Mallawaarachchi2:2022] and obtain contig bins (or MAGs) as shown in \autoref{fig1}.

 ### Inputs